How do people make money online?

 In addition to the vested stock options, the next year was a whirlwind.
 With Lehman’s backing, we quickly became a major player in the student loan space.
 This accelerated my personal success and got me on the radar of corporate.
 At one point a managing member of our Lehman division flew across the country to spend a few days in the field with me.
 Afterwards, he offered to “get me on the manger fast track.”

 Despite the job success, I still wanted to produce movies.
 My filmmaking friends and I spent a lot of weekends making short (one-to-three-minute) films.
 But we wanted more.
 We were sick of asking Hollywood for permission to make “real” feature films.
 So instead of investing in a real estate or the stock market, I tapped into my savings to help produce our first feature film, a silly zombie movie.

-Endless Summer Ended Fast
+Endless Summer Ended Fast (That Sucked!)

 My decision to make an arguably risky investment in independent film came easy.
 At the time I was experiencing so much momentum, that I was literally mapping out a five year retirement plan.
 If success is a season, this was definitely my summer.
 In hindsight, had I read the popular bible verse from Ecclesiastes (the one rehashed over and over in popular culture) I may have taken enough pause to realize seasons change:

 For everything there is a season, and a time for every matter under heaven: a time to be born, and a time to die; a time to plant, and a time to pluck up what is planted; a time to kill, and a time to heal; a time to break down, and a time to build up; a time to weep, and a time to laugh; a time to mourn, and a time to dance; a time to cast away stones, and a time to gather stones together; a time to embrace, and a time to refrain from embracing…